Becoming a Patient

 What if I have a question or an emergency situation after office hours?

 Call 911 and/or go to your nearest ER, an after-hours medical care facility or a stress center.
-AIP does not offer emergency services and does not have privileges with any of the local hospitals.
+CHCS does not offer emergency services and does not have privileges with any of the local hospitals.
 Contact our office with your health updates and status during normal business hours.

 I live a long distance away from the CHCS office.
 Do I need to travel to the office for every appointment?